chandravamshi-ai/Python/OOPS/Class and Object/README.md

 dog.describe() # Output: Buddy is a Dog.
 ```

+**`Understanding `self` in Python**

+In Python, self is used to represent the instance of the class.
+It allows access to the attributes and methods of the class in object-oriented programming.
+When you create an instance of a class, self helps to differentiate between instance attributes (variables) and local variables within methods.

+**Key Points about self**
+* Represents the Instance: self represents the instance of the class.
+It is used to access variables and methods associated with the current object.
+* First Parameter in Methods: self is always the first parameter in the instance methods of a class, but it does not need to be passed explicitly when calling the method.
+* Naming: You can name the first parameter of instance methods anything you like (it's just a convention to use self), but self is widely accepted and recommended for clarity.

 ### 3. Inheritance

 Inheritance allows a class (child class) to inherit attributes and methods from another class (parent class).
 This helps in reusing code and creating a hierarchical relationship between classes.